atet/copilot/README.md

 ## Google Gemini Access

+> If you have your own locally hosted models, you can skip steps #1-4 and on step #12, see [Next Steps](#conclusion-and-next-steps) for instructions

 You have to get programmatic (i.e., API) access to use Google Gemini outside of their web-based, chat offering.

 1. Go to Google AI Studio and sign in with your Google account at https://aistudio.google.com/welcome